-This is minor but it shows a significant downplay of how wide spread and national the “Day Without Immigrants” was.
+This is minor, but it shows a significant downplay of how widespread and national the “Day Without Immigrants” was.
 It shows clear bias in how they view said protest when you marginalize like this.
-Better solution is to not reference it at all to limit bias in reporting.
+A better solution is to not reference it at all to limit bias in reporting.

 Screen capture of their headlines as of 2/17/2017

-In these headlines we can see what they want to show the viewer first and what bias may or may not exist here.
+We can see what they want to show the viewer first and what bias may or may not exist here in these headlines.

 Firstly the “PUNKED!
-Congresswoman Falls For ‘Russian Hacking’ Prank” article is the same one seen on every right leaning website out there, but not picked up by Fox or even Breitbart as of yet.
+Congresswoman Falls For ‘Russian Hacking’ Prank” article is the same one seen on every right-leaning website out there, but not picked up by Fox or even Breitbart as of yet.
 It links only to a Youtube channel.
-The same group of Russian “Prankstars” also called Sen. McCain.
+The same group of Russian “Pranksters” also called Sen. McCain.
 If anybody in this country has ever tried to call a US Rep or US Senator should know, you’ll be lucky to speak to any humans.

-This article is with bias against liberals however, it is sourced accurately and the quotes are accurate.
-Again I take issue with them citing a source like Breitbart which is just citing the actual study.
-Which they should link directly too.
+This article is biased against liberals; however, it is sourced accurately, and the quotes are accurate.
+Again I take issue with them citing a questionable source like Breitbart which is just citing the actual study, which they should link directly to.

 This article links to the Washington Times.
-This particular article is decent in it’s reporting.
-There was a study done, now in the Washington Times they reference other entities that decry said report about the illegal registrations.
+This particular article is decent in its reporting.
+A study was done; now, in the Washington Times, they reference other entities that decry said report about the illegal registrations.
 The ODC poll was used in conjunction with a separate poll by The National Hispanic Survey.
 As per the article: “Inside the poll is a page devoted to voter profiles.
 Of the randomly selected sample of 800 Hispanics, 56 percent, or 448, said they were non-citizens, and of those, 13 percent said they were registered to vote.
 The 448 would presumably be a mix of illegal immigrants and non-citizens who are in the U.S. legally, such as visa holders or permanent residents”.
-As one can see from this their use of the poll is an extremely small sample set to gauge a very broad accusation.
-However this is just reporting what is being talked about and not making assumptions either way.
+As one can see from this, their use of the poll is a tiny sample set to gauge a very broad accusation.
+However, this is just reporting what is being talked about and not make assumptions either way.
 It could be argued either way that the poll is bad science or not.
-The most current narrative, especially from those of the right, find polls unreliable mostly and bad predictors.
+The most current narrative, especially from those of the right, finds polls unreliable and bad predictors.
 So referencing a poll conducted in 2013 and conjunction with a separate poll using different methods and then trying to make those 2 studies and polls work is dubious at best.
-However ODC and George Mason are both well respected schools.
-The issue of this article is the click bait – “VOTER FRAUD” title.
-There’s no actual case of voter fraud, there’s a case of possible voter registration errors which is a felony but not fraud.
-(M. Allen)
+However, ODC and George Mason are both well-respected schools.
+The issue of this article is the clickbait – “VOTER FRAUD” title.
+There’s no actual case of voter fraud; there’s a case of possible voter registration errors, a felony but not a fraud.
+(M. Allen 2/25/2017)